egversman/ME405-TermProject/README.md

 Unfortunately, our pitch axis was unable to drive the gun properly due to the solenoid's excessive weight, which was not accounted for in our initial design.
-The gear ratio for the pitch axis was far too small, as was the set screw holding the clip of the gun to the motor shaft.
+The gear ratio for the pitch axis was far too small, as was the set screw holding the magazine of the gun to the motor shaft.

 We initially used a 12 V battery pack to power the solenoid, but the battery pack could not provide enough current to fully extend the solenoid plunger.
 We